Mbrchnelova/YLVIS/README.md

-Welcome to YLVIS (pYthon-based consoLe finite-Volume meshIng tool), my meshing library!
+Welcome to YLVIS (pYthon-based consoLe finite-Volume meshIng Software), my meshing library!
 This library was developed mainly for:
 - hypersonic computational fluid dynamics (CFD) simulations
 - CFD simulations of the solar chromosphere and solar corona but it can be used by whoever for whatever.